frasergeorgeking/frasergeorgeking/README.md

 ![Photoshop](https://img.shields.io/badge/Photoshop-ffca0a?logo=Adobe-Photoshop&logoColor=2d2d2d)

 ## :blond_haired_man: A Little Bit About Me...
 Hello!
-I'm Fraser, a recent graduate of the Games Design course at the University of Suffolk :mortar_board:.
-I'm a game designer with a variety of interests spanning from emotive design to procedural generation and much, much more!
+I'm Fraser, a junior game designer.
+I have a variety of interests spanning from emotive design to procedural generation and much, much more!

 I design and develop games, as well as tools aimed to empower developers.
 If you have any inquiries about any of my projects, please get in touch using my details below.